This Tutorial describes how to extend the Eclipse IDE with custom plug-ins.

 Errors in the run configurations of Eclipse applications are frequently the source of issues.
 This chapter describes common problems related to the startup of Eclipse applications and serves as a reference for troubleshooting startup issues.

-The most common problem is that some required plug-ins are missing in your product.
+The most common problem is that some required plug-ins are missing in your run configuration.

 In this case ensure that all plug-ins referred to in the MANIFEST.MF